Visiting Sabah, in Malaysia? Read how I liked Sabah, the Malaysian Borneo, during my first visit!

 My first visit to Peninsular Malaysia happened in 2017, and it always felt enough.
-Though I certainly loved that part of Malaysia for its bountiful tourist destinations and because of the fact that it was a great place for expats to be (in terms of ease of travel to value for money) the kind of warmth that I seek for in local people, was, however, slightly missing.
+Though I certainly loved that part of Malaysia for its bountiful tourist destinations and the fact that it is a great place for expats to be, the kind of warmth that I seek for in local people, was, however, somewhere missing.

 So yea, I wasn’t very keen on revisiting Malaysia this time until after some research I figured how Sabah was geographically not a part of Peninsular Malaysia, but of Borneo – another island in Southeast Asia’s Malay Archipelago beautifully tucked away from what most people think of as Only Actual Malaysia.

 To those who do not know, the island of Borneo is shared by the Malaysian states of Sabah and Sarawak, Indonesian Kalimantan, and the tiny nation of Brunei.

 While previously backpacking in Kuala Lumpur, I came across a few locals and expats alike telling me how the Malaysian Borneo is not only less bustling and comparatively greener but is also far more welcoming.
 It may be because of the Peninsular Malaysia a big, busy and a popular place while Borneo is still pretty unknown and ‘few-friends-good-friends’ like.